Smash Pictures

-Smash Pictures is an American pornographic film production company located in Chatsworth, California.
+Smash Pictures is an American independent pornographic film production company located in Chatsworth, California.

 Company history

 Founded in 2001, the studio specializes in producing gonzo pornography in the fantasy and fetish play genres, creating series such as Naughty Nanny, Whale Tail, Killer Grip, and the AVN Award winning Cheating Housewives.
 The studio is managed by Vice-President Wyatt Case, and owned by East Coast retailer Dan Quinn.